 The rising popularity of using bicycles for recreation, exercise and as an alternate or active means of commuting to work has increased the number of bicycles on Utah roadways.
-Fortunately, the number of fatalities resulting from a bicycle-motor vehicle crash has remained relatively low.
-Analysis of the bicycle-related crash data over a five-year period (2011-2015) has shown that:
+The number of fatalities resulting from a bicycle-motor vehicle crash has remained relatively low.

-- There were 3,966 bicyclists in a reportable motor vehicle crash.
-Of these 3,592 were injured and 28 were killed - · 69% of the crashes involved bicyclists not wearing a helmet - 58% of the crashes involved bicyclists under the age of 30 years - 78% of the bicyclists involved in crashes were male - 54% of the motor vehicle drivers were under the age of 40 years - 53% of the motor vehicle drivers were male - · Crashes occurred more frequently in June through September, likely due to weather conditions - Crashes are more frequent during the weekdays (Monday through Friday) - Crashes peak between 3:00 pm and 7:00 pm - 70% of crashes occur in the two most populated urban counties (Salt Lake and Utah).
+Analysis of the bicycle- related crash data over a five-year period (2012-2016) has shown that:

-- 93% of crashes occur on roads with speed limits between 20-45 mph - 30% of all bicycle-motor vehicle crashes occurred in a marked crosswalk
+- 20. There were 3,493 bicyclists in a reportable motor vehicle crash.
+Of these 3,201 were injured, 292 were not injured, and 28 were killed - 21.
+56% of the bicyclists involved in crashes were under the age of 30 years - 22.
+79% of the bicyclists involved in crashes were male - 23.
+54% of the motor vehicle drivers were under the age of 40 years 53% of the motor vehicle drivers were male - 24.
+Crashes occurred more frequently May through October, likely due to weather conditions - 25.
+Crashes are more frequent during the weekdays (Monday through Friday) - 26.
+Crashes peak between 3:00 pm and 7:00 pm - 27.
+94% of crashes occur in the six most populated counties (Salt Lake, Utah, Weber, Davis, Cache, and Washington) - 28.
+94% of crashes occur on roads with speed limits between 20-45 mph - 29.
+27% of bicyclists were in a marked crosswalk when the bicyclist-motor vehicle crash occurred